Ernest Manning: Premier of Alberta

 Only once did he face more than 10 opposition MLAs.
-The height of his popularity came in 1963, when the Socreds campaigned under the slogan "63 in '63," a clean sweep of the then 63-seat legislature.
+The height of his popularity came in 1963, when the Socreds campaigned under the slogan "63 in '63", a clean sweep of the then 63-seat legislature.
 They fell short of that goal, but still reduced the opposition to only three MLAs (two Liberals and one running with the support of both the Liberals and Progressive Conservatives) in total.
 It is still the biggest majority government, in terms of percentage of seats won, in Alberta's history.
 Social Credit's electoral success was based in part on what was viewed as its good government of the province.
-Manning himself always held the view that "both God and the people had some say in how long he would be premier — and he was not about to argue with either."
+Manning himself always held the view that "both God and the people had some say in how long he would be premier—and he was not about to argue with either."

 However, an ominous sign came during Manning's last victory (1967), when the once-moribund Progressive Conservatives, led by Peter Lougheed won six seats, mostly in Calgary and Edmonton.
 More seriously, the PCs, NDP and Liberals did well enough across the province to hold Social Credit to 45 percent of the vote, a mere minority of the votes and the SC party's lowest vote share since 1940.
-Manning retired in 1968, and Social Credit was knocked out of office three years later.
-It never came within sight of power again, winning no seats after 1982 and since 2017 no longer existing under that name.
+Manning resigned as MLA on December 11, 1968, and as premier a day after that.
+Social Credit was knocked out of office three years later.
+It never came within sight of power again, losing its remaining seats in 1982; since 2017, it has no longer existed under that name.

-Manning resigned as MLA on December 11, 1968 and as premier a day after that.

 By the time Manning left the legislature in 1968, of the sitting Social Credit MLAs, only he, Alfred Hooke and William Tomyn had been in the original 1935 caucus.
 Of that trio, Hooke was the only one who would serve in the legislature without interruption for Social Credit's entire run in government from 1935 to 1971.
-(William Tomyn had been in the original SC caucus but had not been in the Legislative Assembly from 1952 to 1959..)
+(Tomyn had been in the original SC caucus but had not been in the Legislative Assembly from 1952 to 1959.)